Finding Legal Help

 A case can be removed to a district court in the same judicial district as the justice court in which the small claims case was filed, and where the defendant resides or where the events happened.

 The defendant must file the forms within 15 days of being served with the Affidavit and Summons for the small claims case.

 The defendant must:

-- File a Notice of Removal to District Court form in the district court and pay the jury fee.
+- File a Notice of Removal from Justice Court form in the district court.
+The defendant must pay the jury fee.
 The plaintiff does not get a refund of the justice court filing fee.

-- File a Notice of Removal from Justice Court form in the justice court.
+- File a Notice of Removal to District Court form in the justice court.
 This must be done after the notice of removal is filed in the district court because the defendant must give the justice court the case number from the district court.

 When these steps are complete, the justice court will send a copy of the court's records to the district court.